 - We offer a referral and self-referral service with our College Psychologist

 - Our students in Years 5 – 9 and Year 11 attend camps which focus on team building, resilience and contemporary health issues

 - Staff Development

-We have the support of the School Police Liaison Constable and Youth Liaison Officer.
+We have the support of a School Police Liaison Constable and Youth Liaison Officer.
 More information can be found under our NSW Police page.
 These officers work with secondary schools to reduce youth crime, violence and antisocial behaviour through a range of school intervention and educational programs.